The English Review, Volume 11F. & J. Rivington., 1849 |

 Page 40

-... believe , with his great enemy Niccolo da Uzzano , that his virtues were genuine and his patriotism sincere : though no partiality or sophistry can conceal the fact that every other feeling or principle was held in subordination to the ...
+... believe , with his great enemy Niccolo da Uzzano , that his virtues were genuine and his patriotism sincere : though no party or sophistry can conceal the fact that every other feeling or principle was held in subordination to the ...

-... believe , with his great enemy Niccolo da Uzzano , that his virtues were genuine and his patriotism sincere : though no partiality or sophistry can conceal the fact that every other feeling or principle was held in subordination to the ...
+... believe , with his great enemy Niccolo da Uzzano , that his virtues were genuine and his patriotism sincere : though no party or sophistry can conceal the fact that every other feeling or principle was held in subordination to the ...

 Page 45